 In the 1970s Batman story "The Man Who Falls", which chronicles young Bruce Wayne's training to become Batman, Bruce meets with an FBI agent who says "we don't pull our piece much.
 We leave that to Efrem Zimbalist, Junior", in reference to the TV show F.B.I. which starred Zimbalist Jr. Efrem Zimbalist Jr would later be the voice actor for Alfred Pennyworth on Batman: The Animated Series.

-Issue 3 of JLA: Year One (written in March 1998) has a moment that seems to be intended as a Funny Aneurysm Moment, due to being set in the past; The Flash (Barry Allen) and Green Lantern (Hal Jordan) have a heart-to-heart conversation about the life expectancies of superheroes, which ends with Hal assuring Barry that "I predict we'll both live to a ripe old age".
+Issue 3 of JLA: Year One (written in March 1998) has a moment that seems to be intended as an in-universe Funny Aneurysm Moment, due to being set in the past; The Flash (Barry Allen) and Green Lantern (Hal Jordan) have a heart-to-heart conversation about the life expectancies of superheroes, which ends with Hal assuring Barry that "I predict we'll both live to a ripe old age".
 At that point in continuity, both Hal and Barry were dead.
 However, these days that moment has reversed into Hilarious in Hindsight due to both having been brought back from the dead throughout the 2000's.

 In the "World's Finest" where Robin (Tim Drake) and Superboy (Kon-El) first meet, Superboy wisecracks that even with the costume, he knew it wasn't one of the legendary Flying Graysons.
 Guess which Robin was made into a contemporary of Superboy in Young Justice cartoon?